Signed in as:

 IJS scoring provides a measurable number associated with each required element and the program components.
 A competition recently used IJS for the lower levels.
 This is a great opportunity to see how these levels are scored with IJS and improve your results in a competition!

 Have you ever watched figure skating on TV and been completely confused by the scoring?
-Maybe you wondered why someone that fell got the gold?
-Or, maybe you thought one skater was better, but someone else outscored them you didn't understand why.
+Maybe you wondered why someone who fell got the gold.
+Or, maybe you thought one skater was better, but someone else outscored them, and you didn't understand why.

-Figure skating scoring is complicated and can be difficult to understand.
-Like gymnastics and diving competitions, judging in figure skating is intrinsically subjective.
-I'm (hopefully) going to simplify it so that you can better understand what you are watching.
+I'm (hopefully) going to simplify it so that you can better understand what you are watching!

 Figure skating used to have five components.
 Now, we only have three components!